-Issuing an LPM instruction within three cycles after RSIG and SPMEN bits have been set will return the selected data (depending on Z-pointer value) from the device signature imprint table into the destination register.
-See "Device Signature Imprint Table" on page 220.
+Issuing an LPM instruction within three cycles after RSIG and SPMEN bits have been set in SPMCSR will return the selected data (depending on Z-pointer value) from the device signature imprint table into the destination register.
+See "Device Signature Imprint Table" on page 228 for details.